The Science of Clear Academic Prose: What "Write Clearly" Actually Means

 What "Clear" Actually Means (The Metrics)

-• Flesch-Kincaid Grade Level: U.S. grade level needed for comprehension; academic writing typically scores 12-16+
+• Flesch-Kincaid Grade Level: The U.S. grade needed to read the text.
+Academic work scores 12-16+.

-Lexical Density: Measures content words versus function words.
+Lexical Density: Content words vs. filler words.
 Academic writing ranges 40-70%.

 Comparison table of readability formulas: Flesch-Kincaid Grade Level (12-16+ for academic), Flesch Reading Ease (20-30 for academic = 'very difficult'), SMOG Index (0.985 reliability), and Lexical Density (40-70% for academic)